ElNeoX-dev/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 1. Uploads large files as blocks with the size set by `fs.s3a.multipart.size`.
 That is: the threshold at which multipart uploads begin and the size of each upload are identical.
+This behavior can be enabled or disabled by using the flag `fs.s3a.multipart.uploads.enabled` which by default is set to true.
 1. Buffers blocks to disk (default) or in on-heap or off-heap memory.
 1. Uploads blocks in parallel in background threads.
 1. Begins uploading blocks as soon as the buffered data exceeds this partition